bpshoe/solo/index.md

   * Senior DevOps resource advising the customer on AWS, continuous integration and continuous delivery best practices
   * Infrastructure as code development for the Capital One customer facing site including all lines of business
-  * Advance Jenkins pipeline development to continuous integration and continuous delivery of code and infrastructure
+  * Advance Jenkins pipeline development to continuous integration (CI) and continuous delivery (CD) of code and infrastructure
   * Software provisioning with Chef and Ansible
   * Extensive Bash scripting to support automation
   * AWS infrastructure as code with Ansible, CloudFormation and Terraform